 Have Pleasurable Physical Contact which includes hand holding, kissing, eye gazing, back rubbing, etc. and of course sex (I am sure you get the idea), as long as the physical contact is consensual.

 Accepting Your Partner relates to understanding and at times forgiving them for their imperfections.
 People cannot achieve intimacy of any kind, if acceptance of each other is lacking.
 It is necessary to have self-acceptance, because it is difficult to trust anyone else if people do not have the ability to accept their own short comings.
 If people disagree with an issue, learn how to acknowledge the fact that there is a discrepancy, accept it, and move on to another topic of conversation.

 Taking Individual, Personal Time, follows the saying, “absence makes the heart grow fonder”.
 Personal time allows for the space to reflect on the relationship, and this observation creates a greater desire to more intimate.

 Schedule Play Dates means just having fun.
 No serious discussions, no talk of work, no talk of the children or anything else that is off the topic of play.
 This time is only for the two of you to enjoy.
 Have fun in the moment, as there is nothing wrong with at times, being spontaneous.

 In conclusion, at this time, the divorce rate in the United States is 50%, and this large of a number suggests that people are not working on ways, to achieve intimacy.
-Human biology has not changed, as the endorphins continue to flow and the human social instinct has not changed, as people continue to strive to be included in the pack.
+Human biology has not changed, the endorphins continue to flow and the human social instinct has not changed, and people continue to strive to be included in the pack.
 However, what people do with each other, how people treat each other, and how much time people spend with each other has indeed changed over the years.
 People can choose to change behaviors and strive for different types of intimacy in all relationships.
 To make the decision to change a communication style or a behavior, allows hope for the relationship and for people to achieve the love that they desire in life.